dart-lang/sdk/runtime/vm/service/service.md

   // The current pause on exception mode for this isolate.
   ExceptionPauseMode exceptionPauseMode;

-  // The list of service extension RPCs that are registered for this isolate. string[] extensionRPCs;
+  // The list of service extension RPCs that are registered for this isolate,
+  // if any.
+  string[] extensionRPCs [optional];
 }
 ```